mpnally/Terrifically-Simple-JSON/README.md

 Lines 2, 6, 8 and 9 violate rule 2—they introduce JSON names that are not properties of the entity in the data model
 Line 9 violates rule 3—`bornIn` is a property name, not a value.

+Humans can easily see that this example is following different rules, because we understand the data model, and we can see that the mapping of the data model to the JSON is different from VS-JSON's.
+Unfortuntely, it is not easy to write a computer program to verify this.

 `_isA` is used to define the "type" or "kind" of an object.
 It can have more than one value, so its value can be a JSON array, but can also be a simple value.
 ```JSON